Young Patient Uses Humor to Relieve Pain

 “Dr. Frim labeled me his ‘favorite guinea pig,’” said Daniel.
 In November 2009, he had an excruciating focal pain on the left side of his head, about an inch above his ear.
 Cranial and facial nerves run through this area, making it particularly difficult to treat with surgery.
 The pain wouldn’t respond to medication because of the excessive bone thickness pressing against his brain.
 Frim took a chance and surgically removed a piece of bone the size of the bottom of a teacup.
 Daniel has not experienced that pain since he woke up from the surgery.
 “Without Dr. Frim’s pioneering willingness to experiment,” said Janet, “Daniel probably wouldn’t be alive right now.”

 “Daniel is loved by everybody here.
-He’s got a wonderful sense of humor,” agreed David Gozal, MD, the Herbert T. Abelson Professor and chair of the department of pediatrics.
+He’s got a wonderful sense of humor,” agreed David Gozal, MD, the Herbert T. Abelson Professor of Pediatrics.
 For the past decade, Gozal has treated Daniel for sleep breathing problems caused by brain compression.

 During his waking hours, Daniel keeps busy crocheting, creating collages and doing other crafts.
 Several pieces of his artwork grace the PICU.